dreamking60/d3-start-to-finish-leanpub/manuscript/25 State management.md

 update();
 ```

 Let’s add a feature whereby a circle is selected by clicking it.
-Only one circle may be selected at a time and we’ll set the color of the selected circle to red.
+Only one circle may be selected at a time and we’ll set the colour of the selected circle to red.

 We start by adding a state object containing a property `selectedCircle` which indicates the circle that's been selected: